Flag of The Flag of Curaçao

 The former Netherlands Antilles flag, now defunct, bears no visual resemblance to Curaçao's.
 Neither do the flags of Bonaire, Saba, or Sint Eustatius, each of which developed its own design during the same era of island-level identity building.
 Sint Maarten's flag, with its coat of arms on a red-white-blue background, takes a completely different approach.

-Blue dominates many Caribbean flags: the Bahamas, Barbados, Aruba, and now Curaçao.
-But Curaçao's particular shade, that deep Pantone 280 navy, combined with the gold stripe, creates something immediately distinguishable.
-Vexillologists tend to praise the flag for exactly this reason.
-It's clean, it's memorable, and it says what it needs to say with just three colors and two stars.
+Blue dominates many Caribbean flags: the Bahamas, Barbados, Aruba, and Curaçao.
+But the deep Pantone 280 navy paired with the gold stripe is immediately distinguishable, and vexillologists tend to praise the flag for that.
+Three colors and two stars, and you know which island it is.

 References